aws/s2n-tls/docs/usage-guide/topics/ch11-resumption.md

 Clients should call `s2n_connection_get_session()` to retrieve some serialized state about the session.
 Then `s2n_connection_set_session()` should be called with that saved state when attempting to resume a new connection.

-Applications must perform a graceful TSL shutdown in order to be able to resume a session with session caching.
-If the connection results in abrupt termination (i.e, no `close_notify` alert is received by server), the session cache will be deleted and the session will not be available for resumption.
-Additionally, any errors during the connection will also result in the session cache being deleted.
-For more information on how to close connections, see [Closing the Connection](./ch07-io.md#closing-the-connection)
+Applications must perform a graceful TLS shutdown to be able to resume a session with session caching.
+Any errors during the connection will result in that specific session being removed from the cache, making it unavailable for resumption.
+This includes an abrupt connection termination where no `close_notify` alert is received by the server.
+For more information on how to properly close connections, see [Closing the Connection](./ch07-io.md#closing-the-connection)

 ## Session Resumption in TLS1.2 and TLS1.3